banner

 3. Jellyfin Configuration#

-When configuring Jellyfin, there is a major pitfall regarding the choice of docker network.
-I don't know if I accidentally selected something during the first installation or if the docker image provided by the CasaOS app store has issues.
+When configuring Jellyfin, there is a major pitfall regarding the selection of the docker network.
+I don't know if I accidentally selected something during my first installation, or if it could be an issue with the docker image provided by the CasaOS app store.
 When installing the Jellyfin server, the network should be set to host, but if you choose bridge, Jellyfin will map several ports.
 If you install it this way, CasaOS will default the Web UI port to 8097.
-When you click the Jellyfin icon to access it, you will open a client instead of the server, only having the option to add a server, and you cannot register or log in, nor manage your resources.
+If you click the Jellyfin icon to access it, you will open a client instead of the server, only having the option to add a server, unable to register or log in, and of course, unable to manage your resources.

 The solution is to change the docker network option to host and set the Web UI port to 8096.
 Then access it, and you will enter the server interface, where you can register and log in according to the prompts.